smcclab/smc-course/_deliverables/03-lens-performance.md

 {:.info-box}

 The actual "gig" will be streamed on YouTube on Friday June 12 8pm.
-However, to minimize the chances (and stresses) of technical issues, your _final performance video_ is due on Thursday June 11 at 9pm.
+However, to minimise the chances (and stresses) of technical issues, your _final performance video_ is due on Thursday June 11 at 9pm.
 This is the video which will go out as your performance in the live stream.
 For more details, see the [FAQ below](#faq).